Tuesday, July 6, 2021

 Sunset over Port Washington Harbor

 The wind picked up and howled all night long.
-We went to bed early, listening to the random fireworks and wisps of conversation that floated on the wind.
-We are exhausted but greatly relieved that our first run with the new transmission went so well.
+We went to bed early, listening to the random left over fireworks from the 4th of July and wisps of conversation that floated on the wind.
+We are exhausted but greatly relieved that our first run with the new transmission went well.
 We ran her at 1800 rpm and made our way at a steady 6 mph for 21 miles with no issues.
 Tomorrow we go through Hell Gate, around Manhattan and up the Hudson.
 The forecast calls for more wind and possible storms at the end of the day.
 We are confident that we can make it to Half Moon Bay Marina in Croton-on Hudson.

 No comments: